davidhay25/actnow/input/pagecontent/resource-graph.md

 <img style="width:800px; float:none" src="graph3.png"/>

-The image is shown with a central column of the Diagnosis (with wupporting histology and assessment), then the regimen and cycle care plans.
-Usually there will be multiple cycle plans.
+The image is shown with a central column of the [Diagnosis](StructureDefinition-an-condition.html) (with supporting [histology](StructureDefinition-an-histology.html) and assessment), then the [regimen](StructureDefinition-an-careplan-regimen.html) and [cycle](StructureDefinition-an-careplan-cycle.html) care plans.
+Usually there will be multiple cycle plans for any given regimen.

 To the left are Observations made before the start of a regimen / cycle - blood tests and other ancillary studies.
 These have a reference from the CarePlan to the resource using a 'supportingInfo' reference as (in theory) the observations would exist prior to the CarePlan being created.